What is a Soft Credit Check?

 • Find errors that need fixing

-• Understand what affects your ability to get credit
+• Understand what can affect your eligibility to get borrowing

 Can a Soft Credit Search Be Carried Out Without My Knowledge?

-Yes, a soft search can happen without you knowing or agreeing in many cases.
-But don’t worry – soft checks won’t impact your credit score.
-Soft inquiries are harmless to your credit rating.
+Yes, a soft search can happen without you knowing in many cases.
+But do not be concerned.

-Companies might do soft credit searches in various cases without telling you:
+Companies might do soft credit searches in various cases.
+They may not tell you first.
+Here are some examples:

-• When checking if you qualify for better services
+• When checking if you qualify for other services

 • When insurance companies prepare quotes

-For some soft searches, like those for jobs or rental screening, companies must get your permission first.
-These rules help protect your privacy while letting the financial system work well.
+For some soft searches, companies must get your consent first.
+This includes those for jobs or rental screening.
+For certain purposes like job screening or letting agencies, they must get your consent.
+These rules help protect your privacy.
+They let the money system work well while respecting your rights.

 Not All Lenders Will Run Hard Credit Checks

-Some lenders use open-banking to assess if you qualify.
-This offers another way besides credit agencies.
-Open banking lets customers share their real-time money info safely.
-This helps lenders verify your income, spending habits, and other key money details.
+Some lenders use open banking to assess if you qualify.
+This offers another way besides credit reference agencies.
+Open banking lets customers share their real-time money data safely.
+This helps lenders verify your income and spending habits.
+They can see other key money details without a hard credit check.

 Disclaimer: Please note, we are not providing financial advice.
 Our blogs are written for information only.